National-Node-Net/node-lib/docs/data-sinks.md

 The minimum configuration required for a `KafkaSink` is to specify the broker to deliver records to.
 This can be specified manually by passing it as part of the `kafka_config`, or by setting the `BOOTSTRAP_SERVERS` [configuration](configuration.md) variable.
-The latter is advised to prevent repetitively specifying the broker for all sinks, including ia-map-lib's internal sinks.
+The latter is advised to prevent repetitively specifying the broker for all sinks, including node-lib's internal sinks.

 ```python